 The impact, behaviour and fate of plastic polymers in the environment is the subject of global concern and debate.
 Traditional plastics, such as the low density polyethylene used extensively for plastic bags, are non-degradable, and this has led to an accelerated search for viable alternatives.

-Biodegradable polymers, such as crop-based hydrodegradable, compostable plastics and oxo-biodegradable plastic, have been developed.
+Biodegradable polymer, such as crop-based hydrodegradable, compostable plastics and others, have been developed.
 Industries are quickly adopting these new biodegradable materials and their use is increasing exponentially, with 2.11 million tonnes manufactured in 2020 alone.